iTwin/viewer-components-react/packages/markup-frontstage/README.md

 ## MarkupSettingsPanel

-It is the flyover component used to set colors, width, opacity of the markup element by MarkupFronstage.
+It is the flyover component used to set colors, width, opacity of the markup element by Markup Fronstage Provider.

 ## MarkupToolWdiget

-It is the vertical toolbar compoenent placed at left top corner of nine-zone UI in MarkupFrontstage, it includes select, drawing tools like ( rectangle, circle, polygon, line, cloud, sketch, arrow), distnce to create markup elements on MarkupFrontstage.
+It is the vertical toolbar component placed at left top corner of nine-zone UI in MarkupFrontstage, it includes select, drawing tools like ( rectangle, circle, polygon, line, cloud, sketch, arrow), distance to create markup elements on MarkupFrontstage.

 ## SavedView